byarbrough/ece382_lab05/README.md

 | Stop   logic 0 half-pulse   |          0.59         |  0.02  |     4573    |     4935    |
 | Stop   logic 1 half-pulse   |        infinite       |  0.00  |   infinite  |   infinite  |

 Analysis of the above table shows that the Data 0's are almost exactly the same length, so can effectively all be treated the same.
+Notice that the time HIGH for a logic one is four times longer then the logic zero.

 ####The Start Bit
 Remember how I said that there were _32_ pulses?
 Well, that isn't entirely true.
 Look at this logic analyzer photo: